Semi-Intensive German Language Intermediate B1

 Recommended U.S. Semester Credits7

 Hours & Credits

-Within four weeks, this course will help you to expand your competences in listening, speaking, reading and writing, strengthen your knowledge of grammar, while emphasizing self-correction, as well as deepen your knowledge of the German culture.
+Within six weeks, this course will help you to expand your competences in listening, speaking, reading and writing as well as strengthen your knowledge of grammar, while emphasizing self-correction.

-- By the end of the four-week course you will have developed and regularly use new strategies for language acquisition.
+- By the end of the six-week course you will have developed and regularly use new strategies for language acquisition.

 - You will be able to engage in detailed discussions on above mentioned topics.

 - Furthermore, you will have developed reading strategies that will allow you to understand different text types in detail.